ros-workshop/sensor-integration/README.md

   * A ROS node that subscribes to lidar scans, observes the distance from an object, and sends commands similar to `circle_driver` node.

-2. Find a way to integrate Kinect camera onto the simulated Husky.
+2. Find a way to integrate Kinect or Realsense camera onto the simulated Husky.
 Going through its [source](https://github.com/husky/husky.git) might give you few pointers.
+The Kinect camera [may be depreciated](https://github.com/husky/husky/blob/b32e1b941b931df402bacd61e0258c9287899ee0/husky_gazebo/CHANGELOG.rst) in husky_gazebo, if so use the Realsense.

 ### References